shyampagadi/k8s-project/README.md

 4. Integrate **Security Practices** with DevSecOps.
 5. Advance with **SRE Practices and Observability** for production environments.

 By progressing through these areas, you'll gain the skills to manage infrastructure, automate deployments, secure applications, and ensure high availability and observability in production environments.
+Save